CLINICIAN WELL-BEING

 AI will never replace the relationships, skills, or empathy that define healthcare - but it can, and should, amplify them.
 AI-driven technology, designed with human dynamics in mind, empowers teams to learn, improve, and deliver safer care together.

-Psychological safety in healthcare is not just a cultural issue - it's a clinical one.
-Choosing AI tools that support psychological safety is an imperative strategic decision — one that drives better performance, stronger teams, and safer outcomes.
+Creating psychological safety in healthcare¹⁰ is not just a cultural initiative — it's a clinical imperative.
+Choosing AI tools that actively support the creation of psychological safety is a strategic decision that drives better performance, stronger teams, and safer outcomes.

-Explore more research-backed insights by downloading the fact sheet, “AI in Healthcare: Maintaining Psychological Safety.”⁹
+Explore more research-backed insights by downloading the fact sheet, “AI in Healthcare: Maintaining Psychological Safety.”¹¹

 Recommended Reading

-Surgical Safety Technologies.
+11. Surgical Safety Technologies.
 (2025).
-AI in Healthcare: Maintaining Psychological Safety [Fact Sheet]. www.surgicalsafety.com/resources/ai-in-healthcare-maintaining-psychological-safety
+AI in Healthcare: Maintaining Psychological Safety [fact sheet]. www.surgicalsafety.com/resources/ai-in-healthcare-maintaining-psychological-safety